The X (EP): Commercial performance

 The EP debuted at number 5 on the weekly Circle Album Chart upon release.
 The lead single "N the Front" entered the weekly Circle Digital Chart at number 65.
-The other songs on the album did not appear on the Digital Chart, but they all entered its component chart, the Circle Download Chart.
-"Do What I Want", the pre-release single, peaked at number 12 of that chart, and "Tuscan Leather", "Savior", "Fire & Ice", and "Catch Me Now" debuted at 52, 53, 54, and 55 respectively.
-The EP sold 383,537 units in South Korea in its first week of release.
+The other tracks on the album did not appear on the Digital Chart, but they all entered its component chart, the Circle Download Chart.
+"Do What I Want", the pre-release single, peaked at number 12 of that chart, and "Tuscan Leather", "Savior", "Fire & Ice", and "Catch Me Now" debuted at 52, 53, 54, and 55, respectively.
+It sold 383,537 units in South Korea for its first week of release.